Mount Lyell (California)

 Mount Lyell is the highest point in Yosemite National Park, at 13114 ft.
 It is located at the southeast end of the Cathedral Range, 1+1/4 mi northwest of Rodgers Peak.
 The peak as well as nearby Lyell Canyon is named after Charles Lyell, a well-known 19th century geologist.
 The peak had one of the last remaining glaciers in Yosemite, Lyell Glacier.
 The Lyell Glacier is currently considered to be a permanent ice field, not a living glacier.

 Mount Lyell divides the Tuolumne River watershed to the north, the Merced to the west, and the Rush Creek drainage in the Mono Lake Basin to the southeast.

 Climbing

 The most common approach to Mount Lyell is from Tuolumne Meadows on a highly traveled section of the John Muir Trail.
 The round trip is approximately 25 mi and involves 4500 ft of elevation gain when starting from the Tuolumne Wilderness Office.
 The hike is easy from Tuolumne Meadows, following the Tuolumne River to the head of the Lyell Canyon, and becomes moderate as it approaches Donohue Pass.
-Before reaching Donahue Pass, the route leaves the trail and heads south towards Mount Lyell.
+Before reaching Donohue Pass, the route leaves the trail and heads south towards Mount Lyell.